mfcoding/runtime/README.md

-# runtime
-RUNTIME_H
-create and manipulate strings in C language at runtime
+Create, manipulate and delete strings in C language at runtime and also Create another data types at runtime.